The following nearby attractions that are more than 10 miles (16km) from Lake Orta make great day trips and should be on your things to do list:

 · Macugnaga.
 Summer or winter, we recommend a trip to this skiing resort at the foot of Monte Rosa, for the walking, the mountain air, or just to see the mountain villages!
 You can take two cable cars from Staffa up to Monte Moro at 2800 metres for a spectacular view!
 From Pecetto, at the head of the valley, take two chairlifts to Rifugio Belvedere (1900 metres), with the glaciers coming down from Monte Rosa in front of you!
 The more adventurous will want to walk on for just under an hour to Rifugio Zamboni (2050 metres) from where the 2.5km parapet of Monte Rosa and about six glaciers are right in front of you!
 And of course all these refuges do a great lunch!

 · For those with a head for heights, try the Funivie del Lago Maggiore at Laveno Mombello, on the east side of Lake Maggiore.
-To get there, you can take the car ferry from Intra across Lake Maggiore (which departs half a kilometre north of the Villa Taranto).
+To get there, you can take the car ferry from Intra across Lake Maggiore (which departs 500 metres north of entrance of the Villa Taranto).
 This cablecar is a series of "buckets" for 2 people, that rise quite rapidly to over 1000 metres, with superb views of Lake Maggiore throughout.
-More info at www.funiviedellagomaggiore.it (don't be put off by the cartoon on the home page...!).
+More info at www.funiviedellagomaggiore.it.

 · Safari Park at Pombia, near Arona.
 Drive-through safari park with white lions, tigers, buffalos, baboons, a variety of rides, several restaurants, and much more.
 Open March through October, 10am to 7pm, with staying open to midnight on Saturdays in late July and August.
 Web site www.safaripark.it